 01 of 05

-Although for many years Indian Ringneck Parakeets were regarded as an "ornamental" bird species, those who have grown to know and love them have found that in fact these birds can make loving and affectionate pets when handfed as babies and properly raised.
-Not only do pet Ringneck love to be handled by their owners, they thrive in environments where they are properly socialized, interacted with and trained on a regular basis.
+Although for many years Indian Ringneck Parakeets were regarded as an "ornamental" bird species, those who have grown to know and love them have found that in fact, these birds can make loving and affectionate pets when handfed as babies and properly raised.
+Not only do pet Ringneck love to be handled by their owners, but they also thrive in environments where they are properly socialized, interacted with, and trained on a regular basis.

 02 of 05

 Like some other types of birds, young Indian Ringneck Parakeets have been known to go through what's known as a "bluffing" phase during their adolescence.
 This is due to the hormonal changes that occur during this particular life stage of the bird, and sometimes it can sadly keep inexperienced owners from interacting with their birds, resulting in a loss of wanted behaviors.
-The key to getting through the bluffing phase is not to give up, and keep working with your bird throughout these hormonal stages.
-While a bird that is bluffing will try your patience, time and time again those who are able to tough through the phase have proven that eventually, it will pass!
+The key to getting through the bluffing phase is not to give up but keep working with your bird throughout these hormonal stages.
+While a bird that is bluffing will try your patience, time and time again those who are able to tough through the phase have proven that eventually, this stage will pass!

 03 of 05

-Although they are identified as a parakeet, the Indian Ringneck, like all parakeets, are also parrots.
-Many theorize that these birds have been labeled parakeets because of their medium size, while other bird lovers contend that they should be called parakeets because of long, beautiful tails.
+Although identified as a parakeet, the Indian Ringneck–like all parakeets–are also parrots.
+Many theorize that these birds have been labeled parakeets because of their medium size, while other bird lovers contend that they should be called parakeets because of their long beautiful tails.
 Still others refer to these birds as Indian Ringneck Parrots, which is perhaps the most accurate terminology of all.
 No matter how you choose to refer to an Indian Ringneck, the bottom line is that these are hook-billed birds that fit every characteristic used to describe true members of the parrot family.

 04 of 05

-While it's not easy to be 100% sure that you will choose a bird that will talk opting to adopt an Indian Ringneck Parakeet can certainly up your chances.
+While it's not easy to be 100% sure that you will choose a bird that will talk, opting to adopt an Indian Ringneck Parakeet can certainly up your chances.
 Their voices are one of the most charming among companion parrot birds.
-It is a comical high-pitched voice that is sure to make you giggle and ensure that they interact with you.
+It is a comically high-pitched voice that is sure to make you giggle and ensure that they interact with you.

 In fact, these birds were once considered sacred in their native lands based on their remarkable talking abilities.
 Long ago, religious leaders in India observed the birds repeating prayers that were recited daily in the gardens surrounding their places of worship.
 No doubt, the clarity of speech that this species is known for has gone a long way toward boosting the popularity of the species as pets both in India and around the world.Continue to 5 of 5 below.